-Around 2009, my husband and I were driving from New Hampshire to Dragon Con.
-It was nighttime.
-The sky was fairly dark and a little cloudy.
+One evening in 2009, my husband and I were driving from New Hampshire to Dragon Con (Atlanta, GA), where I was a guest speaker.

-In that rural area, there were no spotlights or searchlights to create an illusion with contrast.
 (At the time, we didn’t realize it was an anomaly.
-I asked a few scientists at Dragon Con what might have caused it, and they said nothing like that was possible.)
+At Dragon Con, I asked a few scientists what might have caused it, and they said nothing like that was possible.)

-In terms of shadow people being evil, malicious, or demonic, I’m skeptical.
+Meanwhile, in terms of all shadow people being evil, malicious, or demonic, I’ll need more consistent evidence.

 Just in case…

 Until we know more about shadow people, keep your distance.